MicrosoftDocs/Viva/Viva/insights/Use/boost-engagement.md

 ---

-title: Boost employee engagement with Workplace Analytics
+title: Boost employee engagement with Viva Insights
-description: Learn how to use Workplace Analytics data to analyze and improve employee engagement
+description: Learn how to use Viva Insights data to analyze and improve employee engagement
 author: madehmer
 ms.author: helayne
 ms.topic: article